ZeTofZone/comfyui_Tof-s-nodes/README.md

 <br>&nbsp;<br>
 They are saving :
 <ul>
   <li>The workflow in json format for the node "Save json every N generations" (useful if you use the WAS node to save in jpg, which doesn't save the embedded workflow).
-The file is saved in a "workflow" folder.</li>
+The file is saved in a "workflow" subfolder with the name of the image.</li>
   <li>The text (present at "text" input) for the node "Save text every N generations" (useful to save the prompt).
-The file is saved in a "prompt" folder.</li>
+The file is saved in a "prompt" subfolder with the name of the image.</li>
   <li>The image in png format with embedded workflow for the node "Save image every N generations".</li>
 </ul>
 <br>&nbsp;<br>